Skip to content

 .select('title', 'author.name');

-The relation can be loaded by placing a callback in .select, related records will be added to each record.
+Any relation can be loaded with a callback in select, related records will be added to each record.

-belongsTo and hasOne will add an object (can be null if not found).
+belongsTo and hasOne will add an object (can be null if not found, the type is configured by required option in the relation config).

 hasMany and hasAndBelongsToMany will add an array of objects.

-For hasMany and hasAndBelongsToMany this works better than join because it won't lead to duplicative data.
+For hasMany and hasAndBelongsToMany this works better than join because it won't lead to data duplication.

 Inside the callback, you can set select, where, order, limit, and other methods for the relation.